mjg338/Jensens-App/README.md

 https://drive.google.com/drive/folders/1jUeswnuTn4Rcpqkp4BtBrvQ5szKMdKRM?usp=sharing

-Based on the research I've done, I would not suggest people buy securities solely on the basis of high alpha scores, only that these companies are consistently outperforming most of the public market in the chosen time period.
+Based on the research I've done, I would not suggest people buy securities solely on the basis of high alpha scores, only that the share values of these companies are consistently outgrowing most of the public market in the chosen time period.
 The decision to purchase a selection of individual stocks with high risk-adjusted returns (i.e. high alpha scores) is in and of itself and individual choice, and one that should be based on a number of other factors as well.
-Still, I would not be inclined to purchase stock in an individual company that did not consistently outperform the rest of the market once volatility had been adjusted for, so the measure is still important in my view.

 Other things to be considered would be things like financial resilience, as in, how much volatility is an owner willing and able to take on?
-Company stock growth can also be artificial, as in the growth of its stock might based on an influx of buyers that is not comensurate to its worth.
+Company stock growth can also be artificial, as in the growth of its stock might be based on an influx of buyers that is not comensurate to its worth.
 These are things that cannot be captured by the application to inform a decision.

 Packages used: